dennisgarrn/vue-form-generator/README.md

         {
             id: 'name',
             type: 'input',
-            value: 'this is an inputfield',
+            placeholder: 'this is an inputfield',
+            value: '',
             label: 'Name',
         },
         {
             id: 'checkbox',
             type: 'checkbox',
-            value: 'this is a checkbox',
+            placeholder: 'this is a checkbox',
+            value: '',
-            labelbel: 'my first checkbox'
+            labelbel: 'my first checkbox',
         }
     ]
 }